bauripalash/cpank/BUILD.md

 you can simply use MSBuild to build the project, you must set required flags according to your need.

-With Visual Stdio, just open the solution in `cpankproj` directory and Build from the toolbar
+With Visual Studio, just open the solution in `cpankproj` directory and Build from the toolbar